UCLA Offense - Example of an offensive set

 STEP 5

-From that point, 5 could receive the ball from 2 and after that, the post split action could occur.
-Therefore, 3 could cut to the left side wing via an away screen set by 2.
+From that point, 5 could receive the ball from 2 and then the post split action could occur.
+Therefore, 3 could cut to the left wing via an away screen set by 2.

 Furthermore, 2 could slip the screen and cut to the basket as well.
 Afterwards, 3 could receive the ball from 5 and take the open jump shot.
 Alternatively, 2 could receive it instead and score at the rim.

-On the other hand, if 5 decides to score with a low post move, then 2 could fill the right side corner while 4 fills the right side wing and 1 fills the top to create floor balance.
+On the other hand, if 5 decides to score with a low post move, then 2 could fill the right corner, 4 the right wing, and 1 the top to create floor balance.